foundryvtt/crucible/docs/Character/Skills.md

 | 3    | You know advanced survival skills.
 You can attempt to forage for food, water, and shelter without slowing your pace of travel.
 You are able to follow the tracks of a creature that you are not familiar with, even if you do not recognize the tracks.
 You are experienced with mountain climbing, underwater diving, spelunking, and other means of traversing difficult environments.
 You can guide groups of allies through such obstacles, granting them a +2 situational bonus on any Skill Checks made by allies who accompany you. |
 | 4    | **Upgrade your progression path.**                           |
 | 5    | You are a paragon of wilderness survival and self-sufficiency.
 You can reliably forage for food, water, and shelter in even inhospitable or foreign environments.
 You are an expert tracker, once you find the tracks of a creature it cannot elude you by any ordinary means.
 You are a master of mountain climbing, underwater diving, spelunking, and other means of traversing difficult environments.
 You can guide groups of allies through such obstacles, granting them a +5 situational bonus on any Skill Checks made by allies who accompany you.<br />**Complete your progression path.** |

+> Having no ranks in the Survival skill comes with limitations.
+Characters untrained in Survival generally fail attempts to:
+> - Determine the best route through difficult, natural environments
+> - Identify a specific creature by its tracks
+> - Follow tracks from a smaller, unrecognized creature
+> - Forage in an environment they have not personally lived in
+> - Determine if foraged food is safe to consume

 The progression paths available to the Survival skill are listed below.